 Figure 15 shows the HHV-based total gross efficiency for typical biomass plants and WtE plants.
-This curve is generally applicable to such plants, for CHP as well heat only configurations.
-Biomass plants with flue gas condensation have slightly higher HHV-based gross efficiencies because they typically operate with lower excess air ratios than WtE plants.
+This curve is generally applicable to such plants, for CHP as well as heat only configurations.
+Biomass plants with flue gas condensation have slightly higher HHV-based gross efficiencies because they typically operate with lower excess air ratios and have lower ash loss than WtE plants.
 The dashed boiler efficiency indications in Figure 15 show the no-condensation lower efficiency limit, which is fuel specific.
 Wood chips were selected for the example to give a low lower limit.